rahulnuthalapati/AetherSense/README.md

-# 🧘 Breath-Aware Coherence Agent (FastAPI)
+# 🧘 Breath-Aware AI Agent (FastAPI)

-This project implements a lightweight **emotionally-aware AI backend** for Coherence Protocol.
+This project implements a lightweight **emotionally-aware AI backend**.
 The system is designed to process emotional check-ins and provide coherence-aware feedback based on biometric signals like breath rate and HRV (heart rate variability).

 ---